-If you do not believe your work arrangement falls under the independent contractor classification, consider contacting a worker’s comp lawyer in West Palm Beach.
-The team at the Law Firm of Anidjar & Levine can help you determine whether you have a legal entitlement to WC coverage with your current employer.
+If you do not believe your work arrangement falls under the independent contractor classification, a workers’ comp lawyer in West Palm Beach may be able to help.
+The team at the Law Offices of Anidjar & Levine can help you determine whether you have a legal entitlement to WC coverage with your current employer.

 Will Workers’ Compensation Cover Your Injury?

-The Florida statutes obligate employers to provide insurance that covers work-related illness, accidental injury, disability, and death for employees.
+The Florida Statutes obligate employers to provide insurance that covers:

 Certain factors may disallow your claim, however.